ray-project/ray/doc/source/data/loading-data.rst

 Reading databases
 =================

-Ray Data reads from databases like MySQL, Postgres, and MongoDB.
+Ray Data reads from databases like MySQL, PostgreSQL, and MongoDB.

 .. _reading_sql: